 ¤ If you scored 9 to 10, then you are past due for exiting the business.
 I strongly encourage you to proceed before the business value declines significantly.

-The bottom line is you have to honestly evaluate your personal motivations and the conditions around you.
+You have to honestly evaluate your personal motivations and the conditions around you.
 If you have a defined perpetuation plan or still have the mojo in the business, great!
 Keep going!
 If not, then it’s time to look at your options and start planning for the next phase.
 As I have discussed before, when the business starts to go downhill, the loss in equity can quickly surpass the benefit of the income stream so doing nothing is going to cost you.

 Feel free to give me a call if you have any questions.
 Thank you.